OpenGHz/URDF2Xacro/README.md

 python3 rename.py -rd ~/ws/src -in BAD--name -out new_name
 ```

-### 2. Converting URDF to XACRO
+### 2. Converting URDF to Xacro

-To convert your URDF file to XACRO, follow these steps:
+To convert your URDF file to Xacro, follow these steps:

 - **Modify the `config.py` file** to set the desired joint limits and other configurations.
 - Run the conversion script with the path to your URDF file: